ContentMine/workshop-resources/software-tutorials/norma/README.md

 ![normasmall0](../../assets/images/software/norma/normasmall0.png)

 Norma can take 4 different file formats for the publications (XML, PDF, HTML, XHTML) and additional files for supplementary materials and PNG's. getpapers or quickscrape can be used to create a corpus of papers, but you also can use your own PDFs or HTML.
+The task is to unify the different input streams into a single data format.

 ## XML to sHTML